calebelgut/classification-analysis/README.md

 - Warnings
 - Datetime

-# Who are the stakeholders?
+# Who are the Stakeholders?

 Banks that are interested in risk prevention when giving out credit to customers.

-# What are we here for?
+# What are We Here For?

 The two primary questions that guided my research: